Carine Lenders, MD, MS, ScD

 She was a fellow in pediatric nutrition at the Children's Hospital of Philadelphia (University of Pennsylvania School of Medicine), a resident in pediatrics at the Massachusetts General Hospital, and a fellow in the Combined Program of Pediatric Gastroenterology (MGH and Children's Hospital of Boston-CHB) at Harvard Medical School.
 She also served as the co-director of the Optimal Weight for Life (OWL) program at CHB from 1998 to 2003.

 She is board certified by the American Board of Pediatrics and the American Board of Physician Nutrition Specialists.
 Dr. Lenders is also an assistant professor at Boston University School of Medicine (BUSM) and on faculty at Harvard Medical School.
 She has received several education grants and is involved in the vertical integration of nutrition at BUSM.
 She recently edited a clinical guide book on overweight and obesity with Caroline Apovian, MD, that earned an outstanding review in the Journal of the American Medical Association.
 Her current research interests include the relationship of selective dietary components and medications to weight gain and obesity-related conditions.

-Kathy Ireland is a clinical dietitian for the NFL clinic as well as the clinic coordinator.
+Sarah Gurney is a clinical dietitian for the NFLProgram as well as for the Pediatric Diabetes and Endocrinology group.
 As a dietitian with NFL, she helps families make the necessary lifestyle changes to achieve a healthier weight.
-Whether talking about food, fitness, or parenting skills, Kathy always strives to motivate families to make the changes most relevant to them and creates a personalized approach to weight management for each family.
+Whether talking about food or fitness, Sarah always strives to motivate families to make the changes most relevant to them and creates a personalized approach to weight management for each family.